 foaming cones of white and pink.

-Of the book, Booklist said in a starred review appearing in early February:
+Of the book, Booklist says, in a starred review that appeared in February:

 "With subtlety, Gottesfeld tells Anne Frank's story from the perspective of the glorious horse chestnut tree that grew outside Anne's father's factory and stretched up to the annex atticf where her family and others were hidden.
 Given the narrative's point of view, the most disturbing details of WWII and the Holocaust are not elaborated on, maintaining a gentle detachment that makes the dramatic episode appropriate fort the youngest of students....Haunting and deeeply affecting, this take on Anne Frank's iconic story will be one readers won't easily forget." -- Jeanne McDermott